elaforge/karya/doc/derivation.md

 create a control which the `delay` call will interpret as being in RealTime seconds.

+Control tracks have another feature, which is experimental:
+'Derive.Control.split_control_tracks'.

 ### tempo track

 Tempo tracks are just titled `tempo`.
 The track is just a normal control